espressif/esp-idf/docs/en/api-guides/jtag-debugging/using-debugger.rst

 1. In Eclipse, go to ``Run`` > ``Debug Configuration``.
 A new window will open.
 In the left pane of the window, double-click ``GDB Hardware Debugging`` (or select ``GDB Hardware Debugging`` and press the ``New`` button) to create a new configuration.

-2. In a form that will show up on the right, enter the ``Name:`` of this configuration, e.g. "Blink checking".
+2. In a form that will show up on the right, enter the ``Name:`` of this configuration, e.g., "Blink checking".

 3. On the ``Main`` tab below, under ``Project:``, press the ``Browse`` button and select the ``blink`` project.